sydlou8/Capstone1---Accounting-Ledger/README.md

 > 2. Creates new directory if not found, Creates new Transaction.csv if not found
 > 3. If found, fills TransactionList with data in transaction.csv
 > 4. Handles writing a new transaction into file.

+#### *2. Reports Class*
+> 1. Contains different logic for the reports Screen.
+>    1. Adds a bunch of different values in transaction list to get the desired output
+> 2. utilizes filtering to handle different methods based on desire

 ## Code and Logic
 ### Display Logic